SCECcode/pycsep/README.md

 ## Documentation and Changelog

-The documentation can be found at [here](https://cseptesting.org), and the change long can be found [here](https://github.com/SCECcode/pycsep/blob/master/CHANGELOG.txt).
+The documentation can be found at [here](https://cseptesting.org), and the changelog can be found [here](https://github.com/SCECcode/pycsep/blob/master/CHANGELOG.txt).

 ## Releases